DarasteanuRazvan/Jira/README.md

 # Welcome to my Jira Repository!

 Hello there! 👋 Welcome to this repository where I've documented my work on the Jira project.

+This is just a preview!
+For the full code, please contact me and i will grant a collaborator access for you.
+Thank you!

 Here's a glimpse of what you'll find:

 ## Project Overview